Dental Implants – Midland, TX

-To replace multiple consecutive teeth at a time, a pair of dental implants can be placed to hold an implant-retained bridge.
+To replace multiple consecutive teeth at a time, a pair of dental implants can be placed to hold a dental bridge.
 Instead of modifying existing tooth enamel so it can effectively hold the restoration, the implants themselves do all of the heavy lifting.
 This is ideal if you don’t want to affect your current tooth enamel.

 Missing All Teeth